Joshua-Chin/Advent-of-FPGA-2025/README.md

 ### Day 10, Part 1
 The problem asks for the minimal Hamming weight solution to a system of linear equations over GF(2).

-Because the inputs are roughly square (a similar number of buttons and dimensions), I apply Gaussian elimination, then brute force over the free variables.
+Because there are a similar number of buttons and dimensions (the augmented matrix is roughly square), I apply Gaussian elimination, then brute force over the free variables.

 When loading the problem, I store the augmented matrix in an array of shift buffers, with each buffer representing a row.